The Joshua Tree: Recording and production

 A makeshift control room with tape machines, a mixing console, and other outboard equipment was set up in Danesmoate's dining room, with the adjacent drawing room used for recording and performing.
 The large doors separating the rooms were replaced with a glass screen, and to maintain a relaxed "non-studio" atmosphere for the sessions, the control room was dubbed the "lyric room" and the recording space was called the "band room".
 Lanois' strategy was to encourage the band members to have their parts worked out in advance and to capture as much of the essence of a live band take as possible, without overdubbing as a fallback option; the group first adopted this approach while making The Unforgettable Fire.
 To support the setup of all band members recording in a room together, Lanois eschewed having them wear headphones in favour of using monitor speakers due to their power; Mullen and U2's bassist Adam Clayton used two each.
 To aid in sound isolation, gobos were built in the drawing room, although the production staff still faced issues with audio spill from the monitor speakers.
 Lanois said that due to the setup, "you have to make a commitment to what you put down and either use it or throw it all away."
 This recording setup was duplicated at subsequent locations during the album sessions.
+However, two songs − "I Still Haven't Found What I'm Looking For" and "Mothers Of The Disappeared" − were exceptions to the live take method, being constructed via overdubs around drum tracks from Mullen that were kept from previous recordings.